Alternative Spirituality and Religion Review

 "There is no question that ASRR fills a considerable gap in the literature."

 — Chris Partridge, Lancaster University, UK

-"Scholars of religion in all fields are inundated with new books, and it is increasingly difficult to keep up with the literature.
-ASRR fills the gap, providing scholars with review essays that help them stay current and know which books are most important for their own research."
+"Scholars of religion are inundated with new books, and it is increasingly difficult to keep up with the literature.
+ASRR fills the gap, providing scholars with review essays that help them stay current and know which books are most important for their research."

 — Helen A. Berger, West Chester University, UK

 "ASRR is an essential resource for any scholar working in the field."

 — Gerald Willms, Die Privatbibliothek, Germany